 - a.
-Reporting an Injury: If a teacher receives an injury that arises out of and in the course of employment, a First Report of Injury form will be completed by the employer once the employer is made aware by the teacher that the injury is being claimed as work related.
-The injured teacher will file the First Report of Injury in the event the employer is not available to assist the teacher. - 1.
+Reporting an Injury/Illness: If a teacher receives an injury or illness that arises out of and in the course of employment, a First Report of Injury form will be completed by the employer once the employer is made aware by the teacher that the injury or illness is being claimed as work related.
+If the injured teacher is able, they will file the First Report of Injury in the event the employer is not available to assist the teacher.
+If the injury or illness prevents the Teacher from immediately filling out the form, it is the responsibility of the administrative team to complete and file the form once they have been notified of the injury or illness. - 1.
 The First Report of Injury form is available in the site office or the report can be filed over the telephone by calling 1-866-261-5793.
-Assistance is also available through the Division of Human Resources. - b.
-Events Requiring Reporting: A form must be filed for an injury or illness incurred at the work site or during a work-related activity, including but not limited to, physical accidents and assaults, exposure of infectious substances, and environmental factors. - c.
-Loss of Work Time: If loss of work time is incurred because of a work-related illness or injury the teacher will notify the Division of Human Resources at the District office and procedures will be followed as per state law. - 12.1.8 Reporting a Disability or Request for Reasonable Accommodation: Teachers who wish to report a disability or request accommodation should contact the Office of Equality and Civil Rights.
+Assistance is also available through the Division of Human Resources.
+The form is also available online to be printed. - b.
+Events Requiring Reporting: A form must be filed for an injury or illness incurred at the work site or during a work-related activity, including but not limited to, physical accidents and assaults, exposure of infectious substances, and environmental factors.

+- c.
+Loss of Work Time: If loss of work time is incurred because of a work-related illness or injury the teacher will notify the Division of Human Resources at the District office and procedures will be followed as per state law. - 12.1.9 Reporting a Disability or Request for Reasonable Accommodation: Teachers who wish to report a disability or request accommodation should contact the ADA and Leave Coordinator.